Original Ptolomeo - h 160 807087 192x192 0751 product 239948 1

 Free-standing, it shows itself as a simple steel column to which thin shelves, also in steel, are attached.
 The shelves gradually disappear as the column is filled with books.
 When it is full, Original Ptolomeo becomes totally imperceptible and it appears as if the books are standing up on their own.

 Recognised contemporary design icon, Original Ptolomeo is a container that hides its shape to enhance its content, eliminating the “superfluous” to highlight the essential, namely the books.
+Available in three different heights, Original Ptolomeo rests on a solid base suitably studied to ensure its full stability.

 Slight, tall and essential, it takes up little room and can be placed in any environment.
 It is perfect everywhere and it suits well any context thanks to the different finishes (black, white, stainless steel or corten effect).

-Discover the surprising and varied Original Ptolomeo world.
+Discover the surprising and varied Original Ptolomeo world!

 Code: PTBX160